 - Wait = /t/ and /t/ = /id/ in the past.

-This rule is fairly simple because you only need to remember the final sounds infinitives /d/ and /t/ = /t/ in the past, that is, an infinitive such as “hate” ends in a /t/ sound in the infinitive, therefore, the past “ed” ending is pronounced as /id/.
+Furthermore, this rule is fairly simple because you only need to remember the final sounds infinitives /d/ and /t/ = /t/ in the past, that is, an infinitive such as “hate” ends in a /t/ sound in the infinitive, therefore, the past “ed” ending is pronounced as /id/.